gigili/good-food-tracker-web/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
 If you have any question, reach out to me on Twitter or via Email.

-## What should I know before I get started?

-In order to be able to build the app you will need to rename the secrets_sample.txt file into secrets.xml.

 ## How Can I Contribute?